CaH4o/Integrify-Finland-BoF-Posts/README.md

 - Integrate react router into your project and create atleast 2 pages:
   - `HomePage`: renders the list of posts
-  - `UsersPage`: renders the list of users (you can fetch the data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/users))
+  - `UsersPage`: renders the list of users
   - `singleUserPage`: renders specific user data and their posts
-  - `PostPage`: renders the details of a post (title, body, comments)
+  - `PostPage`: renders the details of a post (title, body, comments and other details)

 ### Step 4